orbitalquark/scinterm/README.md

 ## Overview

-Scinterm is an implementation of [Scintilla][] for terminal platforms including:
+Scinterm is an implementation of [Scintilla][] for curses platforms including:

 * [ncurses][]
-* curses
 * [PDCurses][]
 * X/Open Curses